 We want to hear about your use of these lessons.
 In appreciation for your time, we will send you a free copy of A Short History of Reconstruction by Eric Foner, thanks to a donation from HarperCollins or a hardback copy of Lies My Teacher Told Me (2007) by James W. Loewen, thanks to a donation from The New Press.

 Use the form below to let us know the impact of using Reconstructing the South: A Role Play and/or When the Impossible Suddenly Became Possible: A Reconstruction Mixer in the classroom.

-About the book: “A masterful treatment of one of the most complex periods of American history.” —New Republic about A Short History of Reconstruction
+“A masterful treatment of one of the most complex periods of American history.” —New Republic about A Short History of Reconstruction

 About the lessons: Reconstructing the South: A Role Play engages students in thinking about what freedpeople needed in order to achieve—and sustain—real freedom following the Civil War.
 It’s followed by a chapter from the book Freedom’s Unfinished Revolution on what would happen to the land in the South after slavery ended.
 When the Impossible Suddenly Became Possible: A Reconstruction Mixer is a mixer role play that explores the connections between different social movements during Reconstruction.